 What if the referrals don’t work out?

 Lawyer referrals aren’t perfect.
 They may not work for various reasons.
-A particular lawyer’s work style or fees may not match what you are looking for; the lawyer may have a full caseload and be unable to take you on as a client; or you may work with a particular lawyer and be unhappy with his or her work.
+A particular lawyer’s work style or fees may not match what you are looking for; the lawyer may have a full caseload and be unable to take you on as a client; or you may work with a particular lawyer and be unhappy with their work.

 If the referrals do not work out, call us back.
 We can try to provide you with names of other lawyers.